Why are there so many different denominations of what is called "Christianity" around the world today?

 Have you ever considered that question?
 It should be one that is uppermost in your mind if you consider yourself to be a "Christian."

-If you adhere to the doctrines of or attend any one of the Protestant or Independent groups who advertise that they follow scripture and are therefore a truly "Christian" group, you would be well advised to take a look at scripture for yourself to see what the conditions are to be a true follower of Yahushua haMashiach (the Christ or Anointed) and if your group is in fact following and meeting those conditions.
+If you adhere to the doctrines of or attend any one of the Protestant or Independent groups who advertise that they follow scripture and are therefore a truly "Christian" group, you would be well advised to take a look at scripture for yourself to see what the conditions are to be a true follower of Yahushua the Anointed (Christ or Mashiach) and if your group is in fact following and meeting those conditions.

 Everywhere you look in scripture you will see that unity is the key ingredient of the assembly of our Savior.
-No Baptists, no Methodists, no Episcopalians, etc. Everybody in the assembly, which is the body of our Savior, are Christians ONLY with no other qualifying term or name attached to them, and they all got to that condition in the exact same way.
+No Baptists, no Methodists, no Episcopalians, etc. Everybody in the assembly, which is the body of our Savior, are followers of the Anointed ONLY with no other qualifying term or name attached to them, and they all got to that condition in the exact same way.
 The Oneness of the Son with the Father Yahuwah, the Oneness of the followers with the Son, and the Oneness of the followers with each other are the prime ingredient of the assembly that Yahushua is building.
-So either you are a Christian or you are not a Christian.
-There are no middle lanes in this issue.
+So either you are a follower or you are not a follower.
+There are no middle lanes in this roadway.

 Many times the discontent and breaking off is because what the old group was teaching didnít "feel right" to the individual.
 They wanted something that "satisfied" their "feelings" whether it was in scripture or not, so they started a group that met their conditions.

 One of the most apparent in that group is the Methodist.
 Read the history of the Methodist founders, the Wesley brothers, and you will see that their group is actually based on the feelings of their mother, Susanna Wesley, that she taught them as children.